mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 : OPTIONAL.
 An arbitrary string that the Event Transmitter MUST echo back to the Event Receiver in the verification event's payload.
 Event Receivers MAY use the value of this parameter to correlate a verification event with a verification request.

-### Triggering a Verification Event.
-To request that a verification event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the Verification Endpoint, with a JSON object containing the parameters of the verification request, if any.
-On a successful request, the event transmitter responds with an empty 204 No Content response.
+If the verification event is initiated by the transmitter then this parameter MUST not be set.

 A successful response from a POST to the Verification Endpoint does not indicate that the verification event was transmitted successfully, only that